 The list of allowed foods is as follows.
-It was just re-revised on January 2, 2015.
+It was re-revised on January 2, 2015, and it is revised periodically.
 If a food item is not on the list then you cannot make it in a cottage food operation.
 The list could change in the future but that would require some advocacy and a strong argument that the food is "non-potentially hazardous" (see following questions for more details).

 Baked goods, without cream, custard, or meat fillings, such as breads, biscuits, churros, cookies, pastries, and tortillas.

 Chocolate-covered nonperishable foods, such as nuts and dried fruits.

 Jams, jellies, preserves, and fruit butter that comply with the standard described in Part 150 of Title 21 of the Code of Federal Regulations.